MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ## Consuming

-Whenever a web service is deployed or updated, a Swagger-based JSON file is automatically generated.
-This file defines the service and is used to consume the service by other authenticated users on various platforms and in various languages.
+After a web service has been published, authenticated users can consume that web service on various platforms and in various languages.
+You can do so directly in R or Python using the custom packages installed with the product, using APIs, or in your [preferred language via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).

 You can make it easy for others to find your web services by providing them with the name and version of the web service.
-Using that name and version, users can retrieve the Swagger file to consume the web service directly in R, Python, or via the API.

 ### Who consumes web services

-+ Data scientists who want to explore and consume the services directly [in R](../operationalize/how-to-consume-web-service-interact-in-r.md#consume-service) and [in Python](../operationalize/python/how-to-consume-web-services.md#consume-service).
++ **Data scientists** who want to explore and consume the services directly [in R](../operationalize/how-to-consume-web-service-interact-in-r.md#consume-service) and [in Python](../operationalize/python/how-to-consume-web-services.md#consume-service).

-+ Quality engineers who want to bring the models in these web services into validation and monitoring cycles.
++ **Quality engineers** who want to bring the models in these web services into validation and monitoring cycles.

-+ Application developers who want to call and integrate a web service into their applications.
-Using the Swagger-based JSON file, application developers can generate client libraries for integration.
++ **Application developers** who want to call and integrate a web service into their applications.
+Using the Swagger-based JSON file that is automatically generated when the service is deployed, application developers can generate client libraries for integration.
 Read "[How to integrate web services and authentication into your application](how-to-build-api-clients-from-swagger-for-app-integration.md)" for more details.
+Services can also be consumed using the [RESTful APIs](../concept-api.md) that provide direct programmatic access to a service's lifecycle.

 ### How are web services consumed